TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 “But what is plantar fasciitis?”

-It turns out that everyone coming to our site has been asking this question.
+We find out that everyone coming to our site has been asking this question.

 Is our test failing because customers aren’t interested, or is it simply because our customers can’t understand the value proposition?
 Or are we focused on the wrong channel?